 According to the statement of the Head of Internal Audit, the function has sufficient resources and conducts the audits on its own responsibility, independent and impartially (objectively).
-The Head of Internal Audit contributes to the independence and objectivity of the auditing function by his behavior.
+The Head of Internal Audit contributes to the independence and objectivity of Internal Audit by her behavior.